What is a life coach & what do they actually do?

 Career coaches, for instance, focus on professional development, aiding clients in career transitions and job satisfaction.
 Relationship coaches work on improving personal interactions, enhancing communication and conflict resolution in various relationships.
 Wellness coaches, on the other hand, concentrate on physical health and lifestyle changes, often incorporating elements like nutrition and mindfulness into their coaching.

 The specialization of a life coach significantly influences their approach and methodology.
-Career coaches might utilize tools like personality assessments to align a client's strengths with their career goals, while relationship coaches employ strategies to foster empathy and understanding in personal and professional relationships.
+Career coaches might utilize tools like personality assessments like the DiSC profile tool to align a client's strengths with their career goals, while relationship coaches employ strategies to foster empathy and understanding in personal and professional relationships.

 Each type of coach brings a unique set of skills that ensure that the guidance provided is relevant and impactful in their area of expertise.